lnchapin/cairo-landing-page/Readme.md

 Look out for @cairothedino

+The deployable fies can be found in `master` branch.

-`master` branch has the deploy files.
-The source code is in `dev` branch [here](https://github.com/lackdaz/cairo-landing-page/tree/dev).
+Interested in the source code?
+Find it in the `dev` branch [here](https://github.com/lackdaz/cairo-landing-page/tree/dev).

-Credit to [Dinesh Pandiyan](https://github.com/flexdinesh/flexdinesh.github.io) for the wonderful boilerplate
+Credit to [Dinesh Pandiyan](https://github.com/flexdinesh/flexdinesh.github.io) for the wonderful boilerplate for the website.